 As automakers develop autonomous vehicles, they need sensors to tell the car's computer what's around it.
 Thermal sensors, which can see through glare, fog, and darkness, are an important part of the mix.

 Thermal sensors are used to detect and display differences in the relative intensities of infrared energies emitted or reflected from an object.
-In order to add thermal imaging sensor technologies to an application, there are a few things to consider for ensuring each requirement is met.
 This white paper presents eight tips that every engineer should know about thermal imaging and integrating it into your next project.

 Thermal imaging offers qualitative imagery with accurate temperature measurements for a variety of applications, including firefighting and security.
 In order to gather the most precise temperature measurements, a number of things must be kept in mind that could greatly affect thermal camera accuracy.